tonthon/etherpaddy/README.rst

 The etherpaddy contains a production.ini file that you should customize to fit your sql configuration.
 The sqlalchemy.url should be modified to allow connection on the etherpad-lite database.
-The filelog handler should also be modified to set the logfile path.
+The filelog handler should also be modified to set the logfile path and a logrotate configuration should be added.

 Customising Etherpad-lite
 ~~~~~~~~~~~~~~~~~~~~~~~~~